Article ID: 2909569 - View products that this article applies to.

 Issue 1The LockWorkstation static method in the MDM_Client Windows Management Instrumentation (WMI) class fails when it is called to lock a workstation.

 Issue 2The MDM client sends the first request to the management endpoint without providing the device client certificate.
-Then, the client looks for a specific error code, and reissues the request with the device client certificate included.
-However, certain server side Secure Sockets Layer (SSL) implementations cannot be configured to return the error code.
-Additionally, the client does not return the full certificate chain in the SSL handshake properly.
+Then, the client looks for a specific error code and reissues the request with the device client certificate included.
+However, certain server-side Secure Sockets Layer (SSL) implementations cannot be configured to return the error code.
+Additionally, the client does not return the full certificate chain in the SSL handshake.

-After you install this update, a Transport Layer Security (TLS) mutual authentication session is properly negotiated.
+After you install this update, a Transport Layer Security (TLS) mutual authentication session is negotiated correctly.